-Live bands are generally limited to the songs they carry in their repertoire.
-With wedding DJs the choices are much more varied.
-Many clients aren’t sure what should be played at their event, and with that, here are some things to consider.
+Live bands are most often limited to the songs they carry in their repertoire, but with wedding or special event DJs, the choices in songs are much more varied.

 What do you want the music at your event to do?
-Is the purpose of the music to provide a format for dancing, to provide ambience, to set a mood or enhance the moment?
+Is the purpose of the music to provide a format for dancing, to provide ambiance, to set a mood, or enhance the moment?
+For weddings, more often than not, the purpose of the music is to get the guests on the dance floor.
 Determining what you want the music to do will help you decide what should be played.

 How important is it to you that your guests dance?
 This is a huge issue at wedding receptions.
-We sometimes get clients whose primary concern in selecting music is to demonstrate to their friends and families how eclectic or eccentric their music tastes have become.
+Sometimes our clients’ primary concern in selecting music is to demonstrate their eclectic or eccentric taste in music.
 While we will certainly help them accomplish that goal, we try to warn them not to be shocked if most of their guests don’t recognize the music and, therefore, choose not to dance.
-Again, we make no judgment here as to this being right or wrong, it is just how it is.
-Most people tend to dance when they feel comfortable, and that usually requires recognizing the music.
+Again, we make no judgments, but most people tend to dance when they feel comfortable, and that usually involves recognizing the music.

 How much music should we choose, and how much should we let the DJ choose?
-Again, this is up to you, but here’s an analogy.
-You’ve asked the chef to prepare a wonderful meal for everyone.
-You’ve told him/her what you like.
-Now, do you stand over his/her shoulder and direct the preparation of the food?
-What spices to use, what temperature to cook the food at, which pots and pans to use, what order to prepare the food in, etc.?
-Providing music for dancing is similar.
-The DJ should know what you like and dislike and try to play music accordingly.
+Again, this is up to you, but remember that we are professionals and know how to set the mood you desire.
+The DJ should know what you like and dislike so they can play music accordingly.
 But micro-managing the DJ at your event tends to take away much of your enjoyment of the party and makes a long night for everybody.
 On the other hand…

 What if the DJ is off track with music selection at our event?
 We think of performing at an event much like waiting tables in a fine restaurant.
 A great DJ will do their best to provide exactly what you want, but they cannot know you want something different unless you say so.
 If your soup is cold, the finest waiter will not know unless you tell him.
-If you want the music selection at any particular time tweaked, tell the DJ so they can adjust.
+If you want the music selection at any particular time tweaked, tell the DJ and they will be happy to adjust!

 Do we have to hear the same old songs that we hear at most weddings?
-Of course not.
+Of course not!
 This is your day and you should have total control of the music played.
 On the other hand, songs that fall under the category of “popular music” are called “popular” for a reason.
-Popular songs like YMCA, Loveshack, the Electric Slide, for instance…these are songs that make some people cringe, while others flock to the dance floor.
-You need to decide what matters most.
+Popular songs like YMCA, Loveshack, and The Electric Slide, for instance, are songs that make some people cringe, while others flock to the dance floor.
+You need to decide what matters most to you.
 If hearing a particular song or artist will irk you at your event, you should tell us in advance.
-If you’ll be too busy visiting with guests to notice or care, and the song has your guests dancing end enjoying themselves, then you might be best served to not worry about it.
+If you’ll be too busy visiting with guests to notice or care, and the song has your guests dancing end enjoying themselves, then there is no need to worry!

 Should we allow the DJ to take guests requests?
-This is up to you.
+Again, this is up to you.
 We cannot possibly know you and your guests as well as you do.
 Sometimes guests come up with some good and fun ideas for music selections.
-The DJ will always use discretion, anyway, so you shouldn’t worry about the DJ playing inappropriate songs.
-Unless you are concerned about the music your guests might request, or you want the DJ to play from your list only, it is generally okay to let guests make requests.
+The DJ will always use discretion, so you shouldn’t worry about the DJ playing inappropriate songs.
+But is you aren’t concerned about the music your guests might request, it is generally okay to let guests make requests.

-Again, with A Music Plus, you have total control of the music played.
-Be as specific or general as you like in outlining for us what you want to hear (and not hear).
+Once again, with A Music Plus, you have total control of the music played.
+Be as specific or general as you like when outlining for us what you want to hear (and not hear).
 With that in mind, here are some options for providing us with your preferences.

 Some choices for choosing music at your event:

-Choose several songs and artists and identify a list of “Do Not Play” songs and/or artists, as well as possibly forbidding the playing of guest requests.
+Choose several songs/artists and identify a list of “Do Not Play” songs and/or artists, as well as possibly forbidding the playing of guest requests.
 If you have the time and inclination, this option gives you more control of the music played at your event.
-While more time consuming on your end, it can help you feel that you have more say in what is or is not played.
+While it is more time consuming on your end, it can help you feel that you have more say in what is or is not played.